Academic Year Undergraduate Research Award (AYURA)

 • Critical communication points with your mentor (e.g., to obtain feedback)

 The timeline may outline activities on a week-to-week basis, or it may be less fine-grained for projects spanning many months.
+A strong timeline will illustrate that you have considered potential challenges and developed contingency plans to ensure meaningful progress towards your project's goals.

 Itemized Budget and Budget Justification